 Learn more: Psychological Types by C.G.
 Jung

-Our shadow functions are the weakest 4 functions of our personality type.
+The bottom four functions are commonly called the shadow functions.
+In the INFJ, these are Extraverted iNtuition, Introverted Feeling, Extraverted Thinking, and Introverted Thinking.
+(You can read more about INFJ shadow functions here.)
+Our shadow functions are the weakest four functions of our personality type.
 They are often the source of the negative and unhealthy aspects of our personality.

-Extroverted Intuition is focused on seeing multiple possibilities and outcomes.
-It is the opposing function of the INFJ, meaning it is most likely in use when INFJs are acting defensive, stubborn, or uncooperative.
+Extraverted Intuition is focused on seeing multiple possibilities and outcomes.
+Ne-users are abstract thinkers who are skilled at discovering meaning and ideas.
+It’s the opposing function of the INFJ.
+This means it’s most likely in use when INFJs are acting defensive, stubborn, or uncooperative.
 Ne as an opposing function may explain why INFJs are easily angered by people who aren’t able to understand multiple perspectives.

 Introverted Feeling makes decisions based on one’s own personal value system.
-It is more concerned with personal feelings rather than the feelings of others.
+Fi makes decisions based on how the Fi-user feels in a given situation.
 For INFJs, Fi serves as the critical parent function.
-It is the voice in your head that often guides self-doubt and makes you critical of yourself and others.
+It’s the voice in your head that often guides self-doubt and makes you critical of yourself and others.

-Extroverted Thinking makes decisions based on objective facts and logic from the outside world.
-Te is the INFJs deceiving function, meaning it is often relied upon in extremely high stress/high-pressure situations and will distort reality, often making what you think you experience in these moments different from what you actually experienced.
+Extraverted Thinking makes decisions based on objective fact and logic.
+Te prefers to follow systems already in place, rather than create its own.
+Te is the INFJs deceiving function.
+This means it’s relied upon in extremely high-stress situations.
+It distorts the INFJs reality, often making what you think you experience in these moments different from what you actually experienced.

-If Se is concerned with the here and now, Introverted Sensing is concerned with the past.
-It takes in current information and connects it with sensory memories.
-As the weakest of the INFJs 8 functions, Si is known as the destructive function.
+Introverted Sensing takes in information and connects it with sensory memories.
+Si-users are skilled at recalling previously learned details and information.
+As the weakest of the INFJs functions, Si is known as the destructive function.
 It describes how you take in information when you are at your worst.

 What if I’m an INFJ, but my functions don’t exactly match up?

-Situations, experience, education, family, and a variety of other factors can influence how we use our 8 cognitive functions.
-You may be an INFJ with a well-developed Extroverted Thinking function because of life experience that required you to rely on that function more heavily than others.
+Situations, experience, education, family, and a variety of other factors can influence how we use our cognitive functions.
+For example, you may be an INFJ with developed Extraverted Thinking because of life experience that required you to rely on that function more heavily than others.

-However, even though functions can and do develop over time, your top two functions will almost always be your go-to functions when it comes to gathering information and making decisions.
+Even though functions develop over time, your top two functions will almost always be your go-to functions when it comes to gathering information and making decisions.

-Hopefully, this helped explain the 8 cognitive functions a little better.
+Hopefully, this helped explain the cognitive functions.
 If you have further questions, feel free to contact me or leave a comment below.